 With the constant growth of connected devices, as well as persistent phone and tablet use, traditional centralized networks may soon be overwhelmed with traffic.
 Gartner predicts that 25 billion connected devices will generate unprecedented amounts of raw data by 2021.
 This problem will demand next-level responsiveness and reliability— and it’s just two years away.
 Edge […]

-Fitness wearables have been a thing for a while now, monitoring heartbeat, steps, and calories burned.
-And earbuds have come a long way, providing excellent sound, reasonable battery life, and Bluetooth capability.
-But now the two are coming together to become “hearables,” smart headphones that monitor your heartbeat, detect when you’re stressed, and track your […]
+Fitness wearables have the ability to monitor heartbeats, steps, and the calories you are burning.
+Earbuds have come a long way, providing excellent sound, reasonable battery life, and Bluetooth capability.
+But now the two are coming together to become “hearables,” smart headphones that help monitor your health.
+The ear is becoming the go-to place to […]

-In the healthcare arena, the Internet of Things (IoT) becomes the Internet of Medical Things (IoMT), and it’s doing lots of good in the world by improving care and delivering it to more people.
+In the healthcare arena, the Internet of Things (IoT) becomes the Internet of Medical Things (IoMT).
+It’s doing lots of good in the world by improving care and delivering it to more people.
 Any place becomes a point of care, not just within the four walls of a healthcare facility.
-Instead, care comes to […]
+This means care is accessible […]

 5G networks, the next generation of mobile internet connectivity, are expected to officially launch across the world by 2020, offering unlimited potential to vastly improve our lives.
 This combination of cutting edge network technology and the very latest research will provide faster speeds and more reliable connections on smartphones and other mobile devices than ever […]